Workplace Communication Tools: Top 6 Questions to Ask Your Employees

 Employees make a statement by pressing either the Green or the Red button; “I had a good day” or “I had a bad day”.

-For instance, an employee needs to provide honest feedback, without it, how can anyone start improving?
+For instance, an employee needs to provide honest feedback.
+And be open to communication.

 5. What do employees want to see happen in the workplace with the mood results?